 It’s very difficult advising people these days because many things work differently.
 The one thing that I know works for all is to always be on the lookout for opportunity.
 Try to create your own opportunities and most importantly, never shy away from a collaboration.
 Never stop working because only work, works.

-Follow our designer stories and keep an eye out for our next feature with our second Designer Spaces – decor inspired by InHabit Africa designer.
+Follow our designer stories and keep an eye out for the next feature with our second Designer Spaces candidate.